byuccl/bfasst/project_structure.md

 1. Create a new python script that is associated with the new ninja rule and build snippets you have created.
 It will be responsible for filling in the templated rule/build snippets, creating any json files necessary to do so, and appending the rule/build snippets to the master `build.ninja` file.
 See `ninja_tools/vivado/vivado.py` for an example of how this is done.
 This new tool object should inherit from the `Tool` class in `ninja_tools/tool.py`.

-1. Create a new python script that invokes all tools necessary to run your flow in the `ninja_flows` directory.
-This new flow object should inherit from the `Flow` class in `ninja_flows/flow.py`.
+1. Create a new python script that invokes all tools necessary to run your flow in the `flows` directory.
+This new flow object should inherit from the `Flow` class in `flows/flow.py`.
 It should create any `Tool` objects that are necessary for the flow to run, and then call the `create_rule` and `create_build_snippet` methods of each `Tool` object.
 This `Flow` class is also required to have a method that returns the path to itself.

 1. Add a unit test file for your new flow to the `test/flows` directory and add your flow to the unit tests for the `test/scripts/test_ninja_flow_manager.py` file.